ameliaroseto/Other/README.md

 Pro-tip: using git to manage conflicts on Jupyter notebooks is a pain.
 I recommend delegating one person from your group to edit the notebook, to avoid merge conflicts.

-## Assessment

-Analyze in this section what you found useful about this assignment in your own words.
-Include any lingering questions or comments that you may have.
-You can use the GitHub web interface to edit this file directly for now.

-**This assignment gave us a more detailed idea of how matplotlib and numpy work together.
-Creating the Jupyter Notebook felt like an accomplishment because of how much work we put into it.**

-## Honor Pledge

-I pledge that all the work in this repository is my own with only the following exceptions:

-* Content of starter files supplied by the instructor;
-* Code borrowed from another source, documented with correct attribution in the code and summarized here.

-Signed,

-**Abby Wheaton and Frank Entriken**